mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2022

+1. Zhang, L., Qi, L., Yang, X., Qiao, H., Yang, M. H., & Liu, Z. (2022).
+Automatically Discovering Novel Visual Categories with Self-supervised Prototype Learning. *arXiv preprint arXiv:2208.00979*.
+   - leverage the prototypes to emphasize the importance of category discrimination and alleviate the issue with missing annotations of novel classes
+   - propose a novel adaptive prototype learning method consisting of two main stages:
+     - **prototypical representation learning:** obtain a robust feature extractor for all images (instance and category discrimination): boosted by self-supervised learning and adaptive prototypes.
+[DINO+Online prototype learning (OPL)]
+       - OPL: maintain adaptive prototypes for novel categories, allowing online updates and then assigning class-level pseudo labels on-the-fly
+     - **prototypical self-training:**  utilize the prototypes again to rectify offline pseudo labels and train parametric classifier for category clustering
+       - Pseudo labelling, prototypical pseudo label rectification, and joint optimization
+   - present a new *data augmentation* strategy named restricted rotation for multi-view construction of symbolic data (e.g., shape and character).
+2. Zang, Z., Shang, L., Yang, S., Sun, B., & Li, S. Z. (2022).
+Boosting Novel Category Discovery Over Domains with Soft Contrastive Learning and All-in-One Classifier. *arXiv preprint arXiv:2211.11262*.
+   - propose *Soft-contrastive* **All-in-one** Network (SAN) for ODA and UNDA tasks
+     - SAN includes a novel data-augmentation-based CL loss and a more human-intuitive classifier to improve the new class discovery capability.
+     - soft contrastive learning (SCL) loss weaken the adverse effects of the data-augmentation label noise problem (amplified in domain transfer)
+       - addresses the view-noise problem by incorporating the idea of self-distillation
+   - All-in-One (AIO) classifier overcomes the overconfidence problem of the current closed-set classifier and open-set classifier in a more human-intuitive way.
+   - UNDA (universal) account for the uncertainty about the category shift.
+     - The assumption is that the label distributions of labeled and unlabeled data can differ, but we do not know the difference in advance.
+   - Problem 1: The view-noise problem in data augmentation affects the pre-training of the backbone
+   - Problem 2: Overconfident classifiers (closed-set classifier and open-set classifier) affect novel category recognition performance
+     - An all-in-one (AIO) classifier is designed to replace the closed-set classifier and open-set classifier.
+     - Assumption: identifying a sample as belonging to a novel category requires determining that it does not belong to all known classes.
+   - Figure 1(b) - b4 summarizes the idea.
+   - Math heavy paper!!
-1. Caccia, Lucas, and Joelle Pineau.
+3. Caccia, Lucas, and Joelle Pineau.
 "Special: Self-supervised pretraining for continual learning." *Continual Semi-Supervised Learning: First International Workshop, CSSL 2021, Virtual Event, August 19–20, 2021, Revised Selected Papers*.
 Cham: Springer International Publishing, 2022.

    - for unsupervised pretraining of representations amenable to continual learning
    - efficiently reuses past computations, reducing its computational and memory footprint???
 (How)
    - Experimenation with FSL objectives.
    - Related works: Self-supervised learning, continual learning, meta-learning (meta-continual learning!!, Unsup. meta learning)

-2. Zhang, S., Khan, S., Shen, Z., Naseer, M., Chen, G., & Khan, F. (2022).
+4. Zhang, S., Khan, S., Shen, Z., Naseer, M., Chen, G., & Khan, F. (2022).
 PromptCAL: Contrastive Affinity Learning via Auxiliary Prompts for Generalized Novel Category Discovery. *arXiv preprint arXiv:2212.05590*.

    - a two-stage Contrastive Affinity Learning method with auxiliary visual Prompt (PromptCAL)
      - Discovers reliable pairwise sample affinities to learn better semantic clustering of both known and novel classes for the class token and visual prompt
      -  propose a discriminative prompt regularization loss: reinforce semantic discriminativeness of prompt-adapted pre-trained ViT for refined affinity relationship
      -  propose contrastive affinity learning to calibrate semantic representations based on iterative semi-supervised affinity graph generation method for semantically-enhanced supervision

-3. Yu, L., Twardowski, B., Liu, X., Herranz, L., Wang, K., Cheng, Y., ... & Weijer, J. V. D. (2020).
+5. Yu, L., Twardowski, B., Liu, X., Herranz, L., Wang, K., Cheng, Y., ... & Weijer, J. V. D. (2020).
 Semantic drift compensation for class-incremental learning.
 In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 6982-6991).

    - Key Idea: Embedding networks have the advantage that new classes can be naturally included into the network without adding new weights
      - Estimate drifts and compensate for them to avoid indirect forgetting.